xiphonics/picoTracker-manual/content/pages/instruments.md

 ## Sample Import Screen

-Accessible by hitting A,A on the “sample:” parameter in the Instrument Screen.
+You can enter the sample import file browser by hitting `[EDIT][EDIT]` (press the `[EDIT]` twice in quick succession) on the “sample:” field in the Instrument Screen.

-All the samples that you may want to import into a project **must** be located in a folder named `samplelib` at the top-level of the sdcard.
-You can either put your samples in that directory or in sub-directories of it, allowing you to have a basic way of sorting your samples library.
+All the samples that you may want to import into a project **must** be located in a folder named `/samples` at the top-level of the sdcard.
+You can either put your samples in that directory or in sub-directories of it, allowing you to have a way of sorting your samples library.

 Note: sub-directories will be sorted before files, but otherwise the files will be listed in an unspecified order (ie. not necessarily alphabetical order).